danelahman/lograc-2022/README.md

 If you have problems with the Agda Language Server or if you prefer a separately installed Agda on your computer, see the next sections.

+**Note 2:** If you get a `Connection Error: Client Internal Connection Error` on Windows, it is likely that your computer is missing some `.dll` files needed by the Agda Language Server.
+See the course Discord server for help with this bug (one of your fellow students kindly packaged up the needed files).

 ## Installing Agda using the Haskell Tool Stack (the PLFA textbook method)